UI grad student Logan Augustine heads for Los Alamos after winning national research award

 Mikaela Pyrch, a UI graduate student in the department of chemistry and member of the Forbes Group — the hands-on complement to the computer-oriented Mason Group — said Augustine’s award will allow him to develop new skills that can be applied to their shared work at the UI.

-One of them is the award that allows him to do research in Los Alamos, she said.
-He also is the co-principal investigator on a National Science Foundation Extreme Science and Engineering Discovery Environment grant for computer science in 2021.
+One is the award, which allows him to do research in Los Alamos, she said.
+He is also the co-principal investigator on a National Science Foundation Extreme Science and Engineering Discovery Environment grant for computer science in 2021.

 Mason said the National Science Foundation grant gives the UI research group access to federal supercomputers to do research.